"Who are you?" I asked, unable to see who stood before me. I could only ascertain that it spoke with my voice.

 Blood soaked through my clothes as I struggled to my feet.
 My left leg would not hold my weight.

 "You see the taint as a gift?"
 I asked, incredulous.
 Never before had I thought...but I am talking to myself.
 Somewhere, within my mind, I must feel this way.

 "It is a blessing." my Self replied.
 "Were it not for our tainted blood, we would never have met Leliana.
 We would never have known love."

-"Then you despise yourself." my chest tightened and my heart burned.
+"Then you despise yourself."
+I claimed as my chest tightened and my heart burned.

 "We are one and the same." she answered.
 "Your thoughts are mine, your emotions are mine, your pain is mine.
 That is why I have come here, Salem.
 Not to dissuade you from your mission but to give us the peace we both desire." she knelt down and placed a knife into my hand.
 "Do it, please.
 Take my life.
 End this misery.
 For both of us."

 I rested the knife against her heart, feeling my mirror image do the same.
 To not feel anymore, I thought.
 A simple pressure, a simple action, and peace.
 It could very well be this easy.
 Yes.
 Peace.
 Write a legend for me, Leliana.
 Tell the world that I existed, that I fought for them as hard as I could, for as long as I was able.
 But do me one mercy.
 Omit this moment, this one moment...where I at last allow myself...to be selfish.